Effective Use of Vendors in M&A Deal Processes

 3. Agile process

-• Vendors must be able to to adjust their plans based on new information during the diligence and integration planning process, which may affect the use of project-based pricing or require addendums.
+Vendors must be able to adjust their plans based on new information during the diligence and integration planning process, which may affect the use of project-based pricing or require addenda.

 4. Partnering up teams

-• When a topic is covered by multiple teams (BU internal, CD team, Vendor) it is important to proactively create a topic team.
-Otherwise there will be a tendency for each group to work in isolation.
+When a topic is covered by multiple teams (BU internal, CD team, Vendor), it’s important to proactively create a topic team.
+Otherwise, there will be a tendency for each group to work in isolation.
 For example, the QofE is much more valuable if it also informs the financial projections.
 This is similar to the challenge of getting integration and diligence teams to feed information back and forth.

-Leveraging and integrating vendors into your deal process effectively can be key to providing not only key resources but also higher quality results - from identifying risks to developing a more effective integration plan.
-Check out the M&A Science podcast [insert link] to find more best practices for upping your M&A game.
+Leveraging and integrating vendors into your deal process effectively can be key to providing not only key resources but also higher-quality results, from identifying risks to developing a more effective integration plan.

 Definition